hamidb80/hypothesis-of-understanding/readme.md

 > O God, whose wisdom has no limits and whose power transcends all imagination— I ask You to shine Your ceaseless light of knowledge into the shadows of my mind, dispelling the darkness of ignorance, so that I may know more and understand deeper

 ## Goals
-- transmit Understanding, not just knowledge
+> Transmit Understanding, not just knowledge
-- unlock understanding of understanding

 ## Aha moments
 - *Constructinism* and *Connectionism* [Learning theories](https://www.youtube.com/watch?v=SH15sqpqy_Q)